fethalen/phylopypruner/README.md

 See [the Wiki](https://gitlab.com/fethalen/phylopypruner/wikis) for more details.

-## Feature list
+## Features

 * Remove short sequences
 * Remove relatively long branches
 * Collapse weakly supported nodes into polytomies
-* Prune paralogs using 1 out of 5 methods
+* Prune paralogs using one out of five methods
 * Measure paralogy frequency
 * Remove OTUs with relatively high paralogy frequency
 * Mask monophylies by keepipng the longest sequence or the sequence with the shortest pairwise distance